git-alexis/holbertonschool-sorting_algorithms/README.md

 ## ➤ Description:

-La notation "Big O" (ou "Big Oh") est une manière de décrire la performance ou la complexité d'un algorithme en fonction de la taille de son entrée.
-Elle fournit une borne supérieure sur le taux de croissance du temps d'exécution de l'algorithme en fonction de la taille de l'entrée.
+The "Big O" (or "Big Oh") notation is a way of describing the performance or complexity of an algorithm as a function of the size of its input.
+It provides an upper bound on the rate of growth of the algorithm's execution time as a function of input size.

-Exemples courants de notations "Big O" :
+Common examples of "Big O" notation:

-* O(1): Temps constant.
+* O(1): Constant time.
-* O(log n): Temps logarithmique.
+* O(log n): Logarithmic time.
-* O(n): Temps linéaire.
+* O(n): Linear time.
-* O(n^2): Temps quadratique.
+* O(n^2): Quadratic time.
-* O(2^n): Temps exponentiel.
+* O(2^n): Exponential time.
-* O(n!): Temps factoriel.
+* O(n!): Factorial time.

-Un algorithme de tri stable :
-Un algorithme de tri est considéré comme stable si l'ordre relatif des éléments égaux dans la séquence d'entrée est préservé dans la séquence triée en sortie.
+A stable sorting algorithm: A sorting algorithm is considered stable if the relative order of equal elements in the input sequence is preserved in the sorted output sequence.
 ----------

 ## ➤ Resources: